 University of Hull offered me a full refund for my course and, with a heavy heart, I accepted it.
-I am still glad that I went for it and maybe I needed to make that quick, impulsive decision I made while standing in a corridor of a Sandalwood (Swindon mental hospital) at the end of September.
+I am still glad that I went for it and maybe I needed to make that quick, impulsive decision I made while standing in the corridor of a Sandalwood (Swindon mental hospital) at the end of September.
 If I deferred starting the course and did a bit more research I’d probably realise that the course is not going to meet my expectations but I’d never be sure.
 I’d always think that possible, if I tried and made a little bit of effort I’d managed and the course would take me where I wanted to be.

 Now I at least know that I really cannot do that and this is not about ‘my autism defining me’ like some people would say.